Mankind vs. The Undertaker: Legacy

 "I've always wanted to be remembered as the blood-and-guts guy and the guy that gave the fans their money's worth when they bought a ticket.
 But I'd also like to be remembered as the guy that made people smile and took their minds off their problems for a couple hours every week.".

 — —Mick Foley discussing his legacy in a 1999 interview.

 Many future matches attempted to replicate some of the spots from the match at King of the Ring, most notably during a Hell in a Cell match at WrestleMania 32 in April 2016 also featuring The Undertaker, where his opponent Shane McMahon paid homage to Foley's first fall by performing a diving elbow from the top of cage, breaking the announce table when The Undertaker moved at the last moment; Michael Cole on commentary yelled "for the love of Mankind" in tribute to Foley.
 Although many fans regard the match as a classic, it has generated controversy as well.
 Critics charge that the falls in the match were so extreme and they set the bar for further bumps too high, that the inevitable attempts to equal or surpass them would be very dangerous for any wrestlers involved.
 Writing for Cultaholic, wrestling author Justin Henry ranked the two bumps as being amongst the top three most brutal bumps in the history of Hell in a Cell, but recognised that attempts at similar bumps had petered out over the years.
 WWE continued to have Hell in a Cell matches on an annual pay-per-view of the same name, with the match stipulation losing its luster because of this.

 In 2019, Meltzer wrote that "with 20 years of perspective", the match was "a terrible thing because of all the stunt bumps it encouraged and how guys got into the business thinking they could get over by doing that stuff rather than wrestling".
 Meltzer also wrote that a New Japan Pro-Wrestling (NJPW) match of Kota Ibushi versus Tetsuya Naito at Dominion 6.9 in Osaka-jo Hall was the modern successor, in terms of lacking safety for the wrestlers, but is "probably going to be copied and admired".
 Pollock argues that the match was a negative for both Foley and for professional wrestling as a whole.
 Foley acknowledged in 2014 while being interviewed about the Monday Night War that, had the match taken place today, WWE would have immediately stopped the match after the first fall off the top of the cage "and rightfully so".
-In his autobiography Have a Nice Day: A Tale of Blood and Sweatsocks, Foley wrote that he could not remember much of what happened, and he had to watch a tape of the match to write about it, and in 2020, Foley said he still suffers with injuries sustained in the match, particularly having to have false teeth replaced, and also suffers with chronic pain.
+In his autobiography Have a Nice Day: A Tale of Blood and Sweatsocks, Foley wrote that he could not remember much of what happened, and he had to watch a tape of the match to write about it, and Foley said in 2020 he still suffers with injuries sustained in the match, particularly having to have false teeth replaced, and also suffers with chronic pain.